Delivery scams to look out for

-That’s why it’s no surprise that a bunch of Royal Mail customers recently gave away their credit card details to scammers.
+That’s why it’s no surprise that, in 2020, a bunch of Royal Mail customers recently gave away their credit card details to scammers.
 They received fake emails claiming that there were undelivered packages waiting for them.
 To redeliver it, all they had to do was pay £1.99.
 A lot of people did, losing their credit card details to scammers in the process.

 A similar phishing attack has been around for years, but a lot of people still fall for it.
 Scammers send out text messages saying that there’s a DPD delivery waiting for you.
 It might offer to track your package or ask you to confirm delivery details.
 Whatever the text says, it also includes a link.
 Most people tap on it without a second thought and are immediately taken to either a malicious website that infects their device with malware or a fake website where they have to enter their account credentials or fill in their credit card details.

 Delivery scams aside, shopping online can be dangerous by itself – if you don’t know how to browse the internet safely.
 From fake confirmation emails to scammy deals and hacked online shops – there are a lot of things that can go wrong.